-6.1 Scope of a community treatment order
+7.1 Scope of a community treatment order

 ‘A community treatment order shall require the patient to attend at the patient’s place of residence, or at some other place specified in the order, for treatment by employees of the specified institution or service, and to accept that treatment’ (section 29(1)).
-Treatment is not defined, but must be ‘treatment for mental disorder’.
+Treatment is not defined but must be ‘treatment for mental disorder’.
 Before making such an order, the Court must be satisfied that the patient can be provided with ‘care and treatment on an outpatient basis that is appropriate to the needs of the patient’ (section 28(4)(a)).

 The powers to enforce compliance with the order are outlined in the following sections of the Act.

 Section 29(1): The patient is required to attend and is ‘required to accept’ treatment for mental disorder at the direction of the responsible clinician during the first month of the community treatment order and thereafter if the patient gives informed and written consent to the treatment (section 59(2)(a)).
-If consent is not given, treatment may still occur if a psychiatrist (not being the responsible clinician) appointed by the Mental Health Review Tribunal (MHRT) considers that the treatment is in the patient’s interests (sections 59(1) and (2)(b); see chapter 10).
+If consent is not given, treatment may still occur if a psychiatrist (not being the responsible clinician) appointed by the MHRT considers that the treatment is in the patient’s interests (sections 59(1) and (2)(b); see chapter 10).

 Section 29(2): Employees of the service specified in the order are empowered to enter the specified place for the purpose of treating the patient.